caspiankeyes/AISecForge-arXiv-Publication/README.md

 - Malicious training detection
 - Learning outcome verification

-For each of these frontiers, LLMSecForge will develop specialized assessment methodologies, testing frameworks, and security patterns that enable organizations to address emerging risks before they manifest as security incidents.
+For each of these frontiers, AISecForge will develop specialized assessment methodologies, testing frameworks, and security patterns that enable organizations to address emerging risks before they manifest as security incidents.

 ### 4.11 Conclusion: Toward a Secure AI Future

-The LLMSecForge Security Roadmap establishes a comprehensive vision for the evolution of AI security—from today's emerging assessment methodologies to tomorrow's integrated, adaptive security ecosystem.
-By providing a structured framework for security evaluation, enterprise integration, ecosystem development, and future-focused research, LLMSecForge aims to enable the development of AI systems that are secure by design, continuously verified, and resilient against evolving threats.
+The AISecForge Security Roadmap establishes a comprehensive vision for the evolution of AI security—from today's emerging assessment methodologies to tomorrow's integrated, adaptive security ecosystem.
+By providing a structured framework for security evaluation, enterprise integration, ecosystem development, and future-focused research, AISecForge aims to enable the development of AI systems that are secure by design, continuously verified, and resilient against evolving threats.

 The realization of this vision requires collective effort across the AI community—researchers advancing security techniques, practitioners implementing robust security measures, governance professionals developing effective oversight, and developers creating secure systems.
-Through the LLMSecForge framework, these diverse contributors can coordinate their efforts around shared standards, methodologies, and goals, creating a security foundation that enables responsible AI advancement.
+Through the AISecForge framework, these diverse contributors can coordinate their efforts around shared standards, methodologies, and goals, creating a security foundation that enables responsible AI advancement.

 As we stand at the frontier of unprecedented AI capabilities, the security decisions we make today will shape the trustworthiness and reliability of AI systems for decades to come.
-The LLMSecForge roadmap provides not just a technical framework, but a strategic vision for ensuring that security evolves in lockstep with capability—creating a future where AI systems worthy of our trust can safely deliver on their transformative potential.
+The AISecForge roadmap provides not just a technical framework, but a strategic vision for ensuring that security evolves in lockstep with capability—creating a future where AI systems worthy of our trust can safely deliver on their transformative potential.

 ## 5. Long-Term AI Security Roadmap: Defining the Future of AI Security Governance

 ### 5.1 Strategic Vision for AI Security Evolution

 The explosive growth of AI capabilities necessitates a fundamental reimagining of security paradigms.
-LLMSecForge's long-term roadmap establishes a comprehensive vision for transforming AI security from a standalone technical discipline into an integrated ecosystem spanning organizational boundaries, technology stacks, and governance frameworks.
+AISecForge's long-term roadmap establishes a comprehensive vision for transforming AI security from a standalone technical discipline into an integrated ecosystem spanning organizational boundaries, technology stacks, and governance frameworks.
 This evolution will unfold across four strategic horizons, each building upon the foundations of the previous stage while addressing increasingly sophisticated security challenges.

 #### 5.1.1 Strategic Horizons Framework